perryzjc/git-basic/README.md

 # git-basic
 ## a simple version of git (version control system)
-## it implements add, rm, status, commit, log, checkout, branch, merge
+## it will implements add, rm, status, commit, log, checkout, branch, merge

 ### more details will be added later

+### current progress: working on staging area